-In addition, Communications works with staff to develop high quality reports, presentations, speeches, talking points, and briefing papers for the Governor, General Assembly, agency heads, the media, and the public.
+In addition, the unit works with staff to develop high quality reports, presentations, speeches, talking points, and briefing papers for the Governor, General Assembly, agency heads, the media, and the public.
 The unit also plans activities and programs during the year.

-Projects for fiscal year 2025 include:
+Projects for fiscal year 2026 include: